 This webinar will address how trusts are wound up together with matters that need to be taken into account when a trust is brought to an end including liability and indemnity considerations.

-This webinar, which will conclude with a question and answer section, will utilise a work flow process, case study and precedent deeds to bring forward the vesting date, distribute trust assets and trustee resolutions that canvas matters to take into consideration when winding up a trust.
+This webinar, which will conclude with a question and answer section, will utilise a work flow process and a case study of the recent decision In the matter of the Piedmont Trust and the Riviera Trust JRC 248, which examines a number of relevant considerations.
+The materials include precedent deeds to bring forward the vesting date, distribute trust assets and trustee resolutions that canvas matters to take into consideration when winding up a trust.

 Topics covered will include:

 Trusts are regularly wound up.
 However, in the absence of formal guidelines, the steps required are not always clear.
 This webinar will highlight matters to take into consideration to ensure that the trustees adopt a suitable decision making process, that any risks to trustees are identified and managed and that all trust and tax obligations are attended to before a trust is brought to an end.